xkjyeah/itf-unicode-db/README.md

 To switch between input methods and keyboards in Windows 8, you can use Win+Space.
 On all versions of Windows, the default settings allow you to use Alt+Shift to switch between languages and Ctrl+Shift to switch between input methods / keyboards in the same language.

-As of version 0.99.3, the input method installs itself under the English (US) Keyboard.
+As of version 0.99.3, the input method installs itself under the English (US) locale.
 Earlier versions installed themselves under Simplified Chinese (PRC).

 For latest versions / bug reports please visit the project home page at http://sourceforge.net/projects/itf-unicode-db/